Nick Waterhouse: Career

 Waterhouse recorded his debut single in late 2010 at the Distillery Studio in Southern California.
 "Some Place", backed with "That Place" was recorded with a pickup group billed as the Turn-Keys, featuring Ira Raibon of the Fabulous Souls playing saxophone.
 The initial release of "Some Place" in November 2010 was on Waterhouse's own 'Pres' imprint.
 The single was recorded, mixed, and mastered completely analog to lacquer, plated and hand-pressed.
 The labels were handset letterpress printed.
 Copies of "Some Place" sell for as much as $300.

 On the strength of the self-distributed single, Waterhouse assembled a backing group, The Tarots, as well as taking on a trio of female vocalists, The Naturelles.
 This line up coalesced in time for a debut performance in the last week of December 2010.

 His earliest performances were with artists such as Ty Segall, The Strange Boys, White Fence, and most frequently, The Allah-Las.
 He signed with Innovative Leisure Records in March 2011.
 He relocated from San Francisco to Los Angeles in 2012, and began touring North America and Europe, as well as working as producer on the Allah-Las 2012 self-titled debut.

-In May 2012, his debut album, Time's All Gone, was released on Innovative Leisure Records.
+In May 2012, his debut 11-song album, Time's All Gone, was released on Innovative Leisure Records.

 Waterhouse toured North America and Europe with the Allah-Las through 2012 in support of Time's All Gone.
 Another European tour in Spring 2013 found him playing Germany, France, Belgium, Netherlands, Switzerland, Spain (with an appearance at the Primavera Sound Festival, and the UK.
 He continued his production work on the Allah-Las' sophomore release "Worship The Sun", released in 2014.

-His second LP, Holly, was issued in March 2014 by Innovative Leisure Records, with his third studio album Never Twice released on September 30, 2016.
-His song Katchi from Never Twice was remixed by the French duo Ofenbach in 2017 and reached #1 in the French charts.
+His second LP, Holly, was issued in March 2014 by Innovative Leisure Records with 10 songs, with his third studio album Never Twice released on September 30, 2016 also with 10 songs.
+His song Katchi from Never Twice was remixed by the French duo Ofenbach in 2017 and reached number one in the French chart.
 During these years Waterhouse continued to tour tirelessly around the world performing in Tokyo, across Europe and the United States.